billp/TermiNetwork/README.md

 # SimpleNetworking

-SimpleNetworking is a networking library written with Swift 4 that supports multi-environment configuration, routing and automatic serialization (with Codable)
+SimpleNetworking is a networking library written with Swift 4 that supports multi-environment configuration, routing and automatic serialization (with Codable).

 ## Usage

-1. Create a swift file called **Environments.swift** that comforms to SNEnvironmentProtocol and define your environments by creating an enum like this.
+1. Create a swift file called **Environments.swift** that comforms to SNEnvironmentProtocol and define your environments by creating an enum as shown bellow.

 ```swift
 enum Environment: SNEnvironmentProtocol {